Tranzado or Trinzale

 The Frilled veil or Cruselers (de.
 Krüseler) – this woman’s headdress, which was fashionable in Europe in the 14th – 15th centuries.

-The Robe à Tassel is a type of overdress fashionable in Europe in the 15th century.
-Sometimes this type of overdress is called Burgundian gown, but this is not correct.
+The robe à tassel was a type of overdress fashionable in Europe in the 15th century.
+This style is sometimes referred to as a Burgundian gown, although this term is not entirely accurate, as 15th-century Burgundian fashion included a variety of gown styles.

 The Hennin (nl: henninck ‘cock’; fr: hennin) is a tall women’s headdress with a frame made of whalebone, metal, starched linen or hard paper.